 So when I’m in a season where it doesn’t feel like the gold nuggets are right there for the taking, I imagine myself as a gold miner (side note: I HATE the word nugget.
 Hate.
 It.).
-I have to take more time to look a little harder, sift my life around a little more, asking where I do see Him at work.
+I take more time to look a little harder, sift my life around a little more, asking where I do see Him at work.
 I look for the smallest blessings.
 Sometimes I start with, “I am alive today.”

-And here’s the reality: there’s always gold.
-It might show up in little flakes and specks, but when we begin to look, we see that it is there in abundance.
-We might not be experiencing the big nuggets of victory, but we can claim the gold dust of everyday grace.
-It’s breath in our lungs and feet to move us and hands to work and eyes to see.
-It’s salvation and grace and life and His love and presence and all that which cannot be taken from us even in the darkest moments.
+It might only show up in little flakes and specks.
+But when we look, we see it is there in abundance.
+We might not experience the big nuggets of victory, but we can claim the gold dust of everyday grace.
+It’s breath in our lungs, feet to move us, hands to work, eyes to see.
+We see salvation, grace, life, and His love and presence.
+It’s all that does not leave us even in the darkest moments.

 The more we pan for gold, the better we become at finding it.
 We see gold in a kind word, a safe drive, a quiet moment.
 It’s found in sunrises, fresh air, and every day we get to start again.